 The main goals are:

-- Landscape review, comparing and contrasting key types of contributions across the different taxonomies/systems
+- Collate and review existing efforts on scholarly contribution; complete landscape review to compare and contrast the key types of contributions across the different taxonomies/systems

-- Recommendations for publishers, IRs, research profiling systems to implement.
+- Develop technical recommendations for publishers, IRs, research profiling systems to implement.

 - Instructions for joining working group: Sign into Force11 https://www.force11.org/user/register

 - After Signing in, subscribe to the group here (right column on page): www.force11.org/group/attributionwg You will automatically be added to the group mailing list and group folder.